-- 1. Mixed-use zoning in the core area provides for a mix of uses within structures and/ or between plots.
+- Mixed-use zoning in the core area provides for a mix of uses within structures and/ or between plots.
 Uses can be mixed horizontally and or vertically within the plot.
 The lands identified as appropriate for this form of development are zoned 'mixed-use core area'.
-(Map 1) - 2.
-The second form of mixed-use in the plan is the proximity of different land use zones.
-This form of mixed-use protects the character of the principle use of each zone, while benefiting from the synergy of good pedestrian connectivity to adjoining different land use zones and the mixed-use core areas.
-(Map 1)
+(Map 1) - The second form of mixed-use in the plan is the proximity of different land use zones.
+This form of mixed use protects the character of the principle use of each zone, while benefiting from the synergy of good pedestrian connectivity to adjoining different land use zones and the mixed-use core areas.
+(Map1)

 In order to facilitate the implementation of the provision for mixed-use development within the SUFP specific land use zoning objectives are set out in Section 2.2.
-The mixed use provisions of the Plan are in line with the land use policies in the Regional Planning Guidelines for the Greater Dublin Area 2010-2022, and are consistent with policies for future growth Countywide.
+The mixed use provisions of the Plan are in line with the land use policies in the Regional Planning Guidelines for the Greater Dublin Area 2010, and are in accordance with the policies for future growth in the County Development Plan 2010-2016.
 These provisions reinforce a plan led approach to the future growth of this area.